tejas-2232/python-All-in-One/README.md

       for index,record in enumerate(bucket):
         record_key,record_val = record

-        #check if the name has the same key that is being searched.
+        #check if the name has the same key to be inserted.
         if record_key == key:
           found_key = True
+          break

+      '''
+      if the bucket has same as the key to be inserted, update the key value
+      otherwise append the new key-value pair to the bucket
+      '''
+      if found_key:
+         bucket[index] = (key,val)
+      else:
+         bucket.append((key,val))

+    #return searched value with specific key
+    def get_val(self,key):

+      #Get the index from the key using hash function
+      hashed_key = hash(key) % self.size

+      #Get the bucket corresponding to index
+      bucket = self.hash_table[hashed_key]

+      found_key = False

+      for index,record in enumerate(bucket):
+         record_key, record_val = record

+         # check if the bucket has the same key as the key being searched

+         if record_key == key
+            found_key =True
             break

 ```